 The research in Prof. Thonhauser’s group usually has three components.
 The first component is model development, which in many cases is based on the theory of quantum mechanics.
 The next step is the translation of this theoretical model into a computer program, which involves the development of algorithms as well as the development of computer codes appropriate for parallel computing on super computers.
 The last step then is the application of theory and code to problems of current interest.

 Currently, we are working to extend density functional theory to combine spin effects and van der Waals interactions via the exchange-correlation functional vdW-DF.
-In our DOE funded project, we are using this functional to investigate metal organic framework materials for the purpose of gas sequestration and carbon capture, in close collaboration with materials synthesis (Prof. Jing Li, Rutgers University) and characterization (Prof. Yves Chabal, University of Texas at Dallas).
-In our NSF funded project, we use vdW-DF to investigate the suitability of different classes of materials for hydrogen-storage applications, in collaboration with high-pressure experiments (Prof. Wendy Mao, Stanford University).
+In our DOE funded project, we are using this functional to investigate metal organic framework materials, tuning them for technologically important processes from gas storage and sequestration to catalysis and sensing, in close collaboration with materials synthesis (Prof. Jing Li, Rutgers University) and characterization (Prof. Yves Chabal, University of Texas at Dallas).
+In our NSF funded project, we use vdW-DF to investigate the suitability of different classes of materials for hydrogen storage applications, in collaboration with high-pressure experiments (Prof. Wendy Mao, Stanford University).

 Selected Recent Publications